davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 I was gathering some notes, writing down texts about Drupal performance for my site [therussianlullaby.com](https://www.therussianlullaby.com/), when suddenly I realized that I didn't know if there had been any progress on perfomance issues.
 What could I do?
 Well, between continuing to prepare materials for my next article in English, some new tutorial in Spanish that will be published soon and the daily hours of work itself...I had very little time to take a deep look at it.
 I needed something fast, direct and that would allow me to evaluate results with simplicity.
 So I started to play a little with .php scripts.

-I have written down here the tasks carried out these moments, in case you want to explore and reproduce them in your surroundings.
+I have written down here the tasks carried out these moments, in case you want to explore and reproduce it in your environment.
 My main goal here has been to make some observations about the performance of certain actions in a PHP context over several versions of the language and its engine.
-All these small exercises have been executed in a context based on [DDEV-Local](https://ddev.readthedocs.io/en/stable/), the tool for the implementation of development environments based on Docker and Docker-Container.
-If you don't know the tool (you should, I recommend it), you'd better read this before about what it is and how to install it:
+All these small exercises have been executed in a context based on [DDEV-Local](https://ddev.readthedocs.io/en/stable/), the tool for the implementation of development environments based on Docker and Docker-Composer.
+If you don't know the tool (you should, I recommend it), you'd better read this before.
+Some links about what it is and how to install it:

 * [How to develop a Drupal 9 Site on your local machine using Docker and DDEV](https://www.digitalocean.com/community/tutorials/how-to-develop-a-drupal-9-website-on-your-local-machine-using-docker-and-ddev).
 * [Creating development environments for Drupal with DDEV](https://www.therussianlullaby.com/blog/creating-development-environments-for-drupal-with-ddev/).